most-ieeta/Cell-tracking-challenge/README.md

 The [Cell Tracking Challenge](http://celltrackingchallenge.net/) is a regular challenge on whole-cell and nucleus segmentation and tracking.
 It provides several datasets of video sequences on nuclei or cells moving.

+We processed the following 2D datasets available at the [Cell Tracking Challenge website](http://celltrackingchallenge.net/):

+- BF-C2DL-HSC
+- BF-C2DL-MuSC
+- DIC-C2DH-HeLa
+- Fluo-C2DL-MSC
+- Fluo-N2DH-GOWT1
+- Fluo-N2DH-SIM+
+- Fluo-N2DL-HeLa
+- PhC-C2DH-U373
+- PhC-C2DL-PSC

-We extracted the contours of the moving nuclei and cells from the 2D datasets available at the [Cell Tracking Challenge website](http://celltrackingchallenge.net/)  and created the WKT (well-Known Text Representations) of such moving objects.
+Each dataset has two sequences of images and ground truth, gold truth and silver truth data annotations are available depending on the dataset.
+We extracted the contours of the moving nuclei and cells from the datasets and created the WKT (well-Known Text Representations) of such moving objects.
 Then, use merged the WKT representations of each moving object in a single file, using the format accepted by [SPT Data Lab](https://github.com/most-ieeta/SPT-DataLab) to create the moving regions representations for in-between observations.

 We also created SQL files that may be used to load the cells' representations into PostgreSQL and that uses PostGIS object datatype to represent the whole-cells / nucleus contours.